The OTHER Coronation to Which

 Get started by visiting ChristNow.com.
 There you can sign up today for our Nationwide Campaign for an American CHRIST Awakening.
 No effort we know about at the moment is more strategic to the future of the cause of Christ in our nation.

-And watch this short video clip: “Awake to Christ and the Incredible Impact of His Ascension!
+And take a look at this short video clip: “Awake to Christ and the Incredible Impact of His Ascension!

 About the Author